JoyMuthoniNjeru/API-Assignment/readme.md

-Banking System
+MUSIFY

-This is a banking system that manages Savings and Checking accounts, allowing users to deposit and withdraw money.
+This is a system that allows users to select and play either a song or podcast.
+It uses core OOP concepts.

 Classes
--Account (Abstract Base Class)
+Media (Abstract Base Class):
-Encapsulates balance data with getter and setter methods.
+It serves as the base class for all media types in the system.

--SavingsAccount (Subclass of Account)
+Song (Subclass of Media):
-Implements a specific account type with a withdrawal limit.
+It represents a specific type of Media, designed to play music tracks.

--CheckingAccount (Subclass of Account)
+Podcast (Subclass of Media):
-Implements an account with overdraft capabilities.
+It represents a specific type of Media, designed to play podcast episodes.